-A lot of us have been finding out who got picked for year end promotions at work and who got shafted.
+It’s always a bit nerve wracking when it comes time to find out who got picked for the latest round of promotions at work and who got shafted.
 The times when we make the cut, we feel on top of the world!
 But there inevitably also comes a time, or two or three, when we don’t make it and the disappointment is just plain awful to swallow.
-The promotion we worked so hard to achieve goes to someone else or is pulled from the budget, and we’re left feeling rejected and taken advantage of.
+The promotion we worked so hard to achieve goes to someone else or is pulled from the budget and we’re left feeling rejected and taken advantage of.
 It’s happened to me and it completely sucks.
 But it really isn’t the end of the world and I want to help you learn how to handle being denied a promotion so you can rise back up and get remotivated.

 I’ve helped people cope with rejection at work before, but I have a much clearer perspective now because in this last cycle my boss screwed me over and I was rejected from a promotion I really wanted.

 I’ll be honest with you, I thought I had this promotion in the bag, but I was wrong.
 A decent amount of time has passed since my last promotion, and I’ve been busting my a$$ on several big initiatives this year.
 My performance reviews have been strong, I’ve been super proactive, and I’ve followed all the key steps on how to ask for a raise and a promotion.
 And yet my boss had the nerve to promote someone else and screw me over.
 Lame.